Elliot Stabler: Guest return to SVU

 Stabler returned in the Special Victims Unit episode "Return of the Prodigal Son", when his wife, Kathy, is killed in a car bombing.
 Her death leads Stabler to reach out to Benson to help find her killers.
 This episode served as a lead-in for the new series, Organized Crime.

 Return to Law & Order with Organized Crime

 On March 31, 2020, NBC announced that it had ordered a 13-episode series with Meloni reprising his role as Stabler in a then-untitled SVU spinoff, to be produced by Dick Wolf.
-Later announced as Law & Order: Organized Crime, the new series centers on an organized crime task force.
-Meloni's spin-off was initially slated for a fall release; plans for the series, however, were delayed to 2021.
+Later announced as Law & Order: Organized Crime, which centers on an organized crime task force.
+Meloni's spin-off was initially slated for a fall release, but plans for the series were delayed to 2021.
 As a result of this, plans for him to appear in the 22nd-season premiere of Law & Order: Special Victims Unit were subsequently scrapped, the show-runner, Warren Leight, deciding to wait until the night of Meloni's spin-off new premiere date.